-This is the first in a series intended to peel back the glossy facade of ideology and intellectual fancy to show the very real, all-to-human faces of agents of power.
-It’s true that the processes and practices now ravaging the planet dare riven by the extinction circuits stacked within technocapitalist production, yet at every juncture these wayward war-machines remain dependent upon deliberations and decisions made by elite managers, bureaucrats, and high level influences whose private interests become instantiated as organization imperatives within major institutions.
+This is the first in an ongoing series intended to peel back the glossy facade of ideology and intellectual fancy to show the all-to-human faces of agents of power.
+It’s true that the processes and practices now ravaging the planet are driven by the extinction circuits of technocapitalist production, yet at every juncture these wayward war-machines remain dependent upon deliberations and decisions made by elite managers, bureaucrats, and high level influences whose private interests are installed as organization imperatives within major institutions.
 Here we will name these agents and give space to the forgotten truth of personalized power. [*submissions welcome]

 Elliot Abrams once more makes an appearance on the world stage as the Trump administration’s special envoy to Venezuela.
 Mike Pompeo’s latest statement “Watch the noose tighten around Maduro’s neck” is a restatement of one of Abrams threats.
 The Trump administration has become emboldened by the emergence once again on the American continent of right wing puppet regimes eager to implement American foreign policy across the continent.

 It was Abrams who presided over the vicious imperialist assault on the people of Latin America from the seventies on, implicated in campaigns of repression, assassination and genocide in Nicaragua, El Salvador, Honduras, and Guatamala.
 Exposed during the Iran-Contra scandal and facing multiple felony counts he was later pardoned by Bush senior and went on to pursue a career as the quintessential up-to-the-neck-in-blood apologist for American Imperialism’s bloodthirsty rampage across the globe.